 The focus of this course is on professional workflows for creating 3D assets such as characters, props and environments.
 You will learn how to export and set these up in a games engine and learn the fundamentals of interactivity and gameplay elements.
 The course has been intentionally designed to be flexible, to allow you as a student to select and pursue your own specialism within the field.

-- In year 3 you will engage with project work.
-This is when you will have the opportunity to take a set industry style project and a creative project to develop your specialist skills and build an industry ready portfolio.
+You’ll undertake individual and project work, having the opportunity to take a set industry style project and a creative project to develop your specialist skills and build an industry ready portfolio.

 How will I be taught and assessed?

 This course is offered as a four-year programme, including an initial Foundation Year.
 The Foundation Year will allow you to develop your academic study skills and build confidence in your abilities, identifying your own strengths and development needs for progression onto an undergraduate degree.